-- 2.43 The Licensing Authority will consider whether the grant of a licence or permit will result in issues of crime and disorder or exposing children or vulnerable adults to harm or of being exploited by gambling. - 2.44 In considering applications, the Council will particularly take into account evidence of measures, which might include: Gambling perators are undertake a local risk assessment for the premises as part of the application process made make this available to the authority this will include the following: - the procedures in place to conduct age verification checks and/or a proof-ofage scheme, where premises are subject to age restrictions; - physical security features in the premises, e.g. the position of cash registers, CCTV installation;
+- 2.42 The Licensing Authority will consider whether the grant of a licence or permit will result in issues of crime and disorder or exposing children or vulnerable adults to harm or of being exploited by gambling. - 2.43 Gambling operators are undertake a local risk assessment for the premises as part of the application process made make this available to the authority this will include the following: - the procedures in place to conduct age verification checks and/or a proof-ofage scheme, where premises are subject to age restrictions; - physical security features in the premises, e.g. the position of cash registers, CCTV installation; - the design and layout of the premises, including physical separation of areas and location of entrances/entry points; - door supervision and supervision of entrances/entry points and machine areas; - training given to staff appropriate to the premises; - notices or signage;

-- the design and layout of the premises, including physical separation of areas and location of entrances/entry points; - door supervision and supervision of entrances/entry points and machine areas; - training given to staff appropriate to the premises; - notices or signage; - specific opening hours. - Demonstrate how the Operator will regard local risks and concerns and protect local vulnerable groups - 2.45 As regards to the protection of vulnerable persons, measures such as the use of self-barring schemes, provision of information, leaflets, help line numbers for organisations such as GAMCARE, will be considered. - 2.46 The list above is neither mandatory nor exhaustive and is merely indicative of example measures. - 2.47 The Licensing Authority will give favourable consideration to licence applications resulting from re-siting of premises within the same locality and extensions in order to enhance the quality of facilities provided but this is without prejudice to the determination of any planning application that may be required. - 2.48 Appendix G contains further information on premises licences, the application process and additional documentation the Licensing Authority requires in determining the application.
+- specific opening hours; - Demonstrate how the Operator will regard local risks and concerns and protect local vulnerable groups. - 2.44 As regards to the protection of vulnerable persons, measures such as the use of self-barring schemes, provision of information, leaflets, help line numbers for organisations such as GAMCARE, will be considered. - 2.45 The Licensing Authority will give favourable consideration to licence applications resulting from re-siting of premises within the same locality and extensions in order to enhance the quality of facilities provided but this is without prejudice to the determination of any planning application that may be required. - 2.46 Appendix F contains further information on premises licences, the application process and additional documentation the Licensing Authority requires in determining the application.